giordanozeke-code/human-framework-v01/SPEC.md

 - **action** — attaches a concrete action to an event.
 Actions trigger backend logic (e.g. print output, apply color, etc.).
 - **print** - outputs a value during program execution

-Note: the keyword `action` has no functional role in v0.1; it is a purely visual-semantic indicator used to make event lines more readable.
-It does       not change interpretation, execution, or behavior.

 Note: when (global) — allows defining events not bound to a specific element.
 Global events run at program start or when the environment triggers         them.

 ## Action